graphics

 Our labs were recently updated, funded by over $900,000 in federal and state grants.
 This means that our students learn on industrial-quality equipment, the same quality sensors, motors, PLCs and other equipment used in industry.
 Click on the "Photo Gallery" links above for pictures of our labs and equipment.

-Beyond basic technical training we also teach our students many of the "soft-skills" needed to be succesful out in industry.
+Beyond basic technical training we also teach our students many of the "soft-skills" needed to be successful out in industry.
 Instruction and experience in safe working practices, complete and accurate documentation, clean and organized work habits, written and verbal communication skills, teamwork and methodical troubleshooting methods are an integral part of our program.

 The list below is a basic description of the skills we teach in our program.
 For more information, feel free to contact us via the contact box on the home page or by phone at (916) 660-7862.
 We can give you more information on our program and can often help you find a graduate that is the right fit for the position you are trying to fill.